 Coming Ho Chi Minh City, you may be mentioned about Cholon or Saigon China Town.
 Cholon area covers an area consisting of District 5, District 6, District 10 and a part of District 11 of Ho Chi Minh City.
 Many Chinese and China-Vietnamese live for ages.
-Most of them are from Quang Dong, Trieu Chau and Phuc kien.
+Most of them are from Quang Dong, Trieu Chau, and Phuc Kien.

-Cholon area has many ancient pagodas, temples, markets and houses built in Chinese style.
-Thien Hau temple where Thanh Mau Thien Hau is worshiped is worth visiting for special architecture and interesting story.
+Cholon area has many ancient pagodas, temples, markets, and houses built in Chinese style.
+Thien Hau temple where Thanh Mau Thien Hau is worshiped is worth visiting for special architecture and interesting stories.
 Hotels, restaurants, food stalls and cafes serving Chinese foods and drinks are popular in the area.
 Lantern stores next to each other on a part of Hai Thuong Lan Ong Street are call lantern market.
 The smell of Chinese herbs spread over the air from Chinese medicine stores in an area of China Town.
 Houses with boards written in Chinese are everywhere in the city.
 People talk to each other in their language.
 Generally, this area has its own character different from other parts of the city.

 Thien Hau temple in China Town

 Binh Tay Market is considered as the symbol of Saigon China Town.
 It’s one of the oldest and biggest wholesale markets in Ho Chi Minh city.
 Located in District 6, this market was built by a Chinese businessman named Quach Dam (or Thong Hiep) in 1928.
 He asked for building some rows of town around the market and putting his statue in the middle of the market when dying.
 Binh Tay market’s architecture is a perfect mix of Eastern Asian architectural styles.